animaltrackapp/AnimalTrack/privacypolicy.md

 Do Not Track Notice
 Because there are not yet common, industry accepted “do not track” standards and systems, the Websites may not respond to Do Not Track signals.
 In addition, we may allow third parties to collect Personal Information from your activity on our website, as described in this Privacy Policy.
 All Users
-If any User of Our Websites, Apps, or any Subscriber has any questions about this Privacy Policy, please contact the out email managing address, animaltracksendemail@gmail.com.
+If any User of Our Websites, Apps, or any Subscriber has any questions about this Privacy Policy, please contact the email managing address, animaltracksendemail@gmail.com.